heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	cd ~/tensorflow
 	./configure

 #### NOTE: Enter the your correct CUDA and CuDNN version below.
-CUDA 8.0 and CuDNN 6 is used here.
+CUDA 9.2 and CuDNN 7.4 is used here

 >Select Python 2.7, no to all additional packages, gcc as compiler (GCC 5.4).
 >
->For CUDA, enter 8.0
+>For CUDA, enter 9.2
 >
->For cuDNN, enter 6
+>For cuDNN, enter 7.4
 >
 >Enter your GPU Compute Capability (Eg: 3.0 or 6.1).
 Find yout GPU Compute Capability from [here](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).
 >